farshed/farshed.github.io/src/content/blog/perception-is-hallucination-in-latent-space.md

 In 1959, David Hubel and Torsten Wiesel, two Harvard neuroscientists, conducted a series of experiments on anesthetized cats to understand how visual perception works in animals.

 They [found](https://pmc.ncbi.nlm.nih.gov/articles/PMC1363130/) that neurons in the visual cortex were specialized to detect features like specific orientations, shapes, and movements.
-These cells had "receptive fields" organized into excitatory and inhibitory regions which filters and highlights patterns, very much like a convolutional algorithm.
+These cells had "receptive fields" organized into excitatory and inhibitory regions which filtered and highlighted patterns, very much like a convolutional algorithm.

 This discovery was the first real proof that we don’t passively absorb light and form an internal image of the world like a camera.
 Instead, the visual system extracts meaningful statistical patterns and constructs a _representation_.